Foot Reflexology Chart Complete Guide

 The truth is that not all people respond the same to reflexology treatment, and patients have reported:

-• An increase in urination so keeps your body hydrated before and after a session.
+- An increase in urination keeps your body hydrated before and after a session.

-The important thing is to take it easy after having a foot reflexology treatment to get the most out of it.
-Drink plenty of water to remove the toxin build-up in the body.
+To get the most out of a foot reflexology treatment, it’s essential to take it easy.
+Drink plenty of water to remove the build-up of toxins in the body.

-Always remember that there are different foot reflexology charts available, and each one differs from the next.
-Furthermore, the treatment you need to view it as a complementary therapy and not replace your medical one.
+Always remember that different foot reflexology charts are available, and each differs from the next.
+Furthermore, the treatment you need to view it as a complementary therapy and not replace your medical treatment

-You can use it alongside your medical treatment and not as a stand-alone treatment.
+You can use it alongside your medical treatment, not as a stand-alone treatment.

 When you’re dealing with alopecia, hair damage, avoiding hair disorders, fast hair growth, hair and scalp health generally, almost the same rules become relevant.